CenterForOpenScience/osf.io/website/search_migration/solr_migrations.md

 Our Solr schema has 12 main fields:

-	id -- this is for our project and users. each project is self contained in one document, and users are similary self contanied in one document
+	id -- this is for our project and users. each project is self contained in one document, and users are similary self contained in one document

 	** a note: * denotes a dynamic field in Solr.
 It means that any combination of characters can be used at the beginning of that field. the majority of our fields